 A carefully designed workflow process can optimize operations and keep your business moving in the right direction.
 To make this happen, you’ll need to evaluate your business’s performance over time and pinpoint those areas that need adjustment.
 Analyze the data and use your findings to create a solid plan of action.
 It helps to align all your departments and keep them aimed at a single set of goals.

-Here are 5 key aspects of a solid logistics strategy.
+Here are five key aspects of a solid logistics strategy.
 The goal is to streamline operations and achieve maximum efficiency.

 Take a few hours every month or two to determine exactly what your goals are for both your business and personal life.
 Consider immediate, short-term, and long-term goals.